-Emergency Contact – Please call the AFS phone at: 770-432-8225, or email us at https://www.afstravelers.com/contact-us/ and more contacts will be provided with your Final Docs email 2 weeks before departure.
-Your guide can handle a call home for a true emergency.
+Emergency Contact – AFS Phone 770-432-8225, or email us at https://www.afstravelers.com/contact-us/ and more contacts will be provided with your Final Docs email 2 weeks before departure.
+Your guide can handle all home for true Emergency.
 Do not expect to use your trip leader’s cell phone; you’ll need to use your own cell phone.
 3 weeks prior to departure more details on this will be emailed.

 Be spontaneous.
 Be tolerant of foreign cultures in respecting their centuries of traditions.
 Embrace the differences.
 Be curious, not shy.
 Smile – locals will sense your energy of kindness and kindness always begets kindness.
 (This goes for your roommate, too.
 Most of us are used to living on our own; but, have fun while being accommodating and patient when sharing a room with another fellow traveler).
 Our common goal is to experience different cultures, make new friends, get great photos, have large fun, and return home safely with memories worthy of recollection.

 The best spirit of an Explorer requires the openness of a child – Suzy

 “When traveling, remember that a foreign country isn’t designed to make you comfortable.
 It’s designed to make it’s own people comfortable.” – Clinton Fadiman

 Cool Articles for Exploring Your Destination Cities –